services

 Existential PsychoTherapy

 Whether done individually, with a partner, or as part of a group, therapy is an opportunity to be seen and heard.
-Allowing an existential and philosophical framework to this deeply human experience can encourage us to find belonging, explore purpose, and to connect more deeply with ourselves.
-This humanistic and depth-oriented approach tends to resonate more fully with clients who already an existential leaning, like to question and explore, and hold interest in pattern and meaning-making.
+Allowing an existential and philosophical framework to this deeply human experience can encourage us to access meaning, find belonging, explore purpose, and to connect more deeply with ourselves and others.
+This humanistic and depth-oriented approach tends to resonate more fully with clients who already hold an deeper leaning: those who like to question and explore, hold interest in patterns, and are driven by curiosity towards meaning-making.

 Additional information for these services, including rates, are described on the FAQs page.